-Clubmark is a Sport England initiative that provides a ‘kitemark’ of quality for sports clubs.
-Its purpose is to identify and acknowledge those clubs that have shown that they are properly and efficiently managed, that provide a safe environment for young players to learn and enjoy their sport, and that have a high standard of equity and ethics towards all members.
+Clubmark was a Sport England initiative that provided a ‘kitemark’ of quality for sports clubs.
+Its purpose was to identify and acknowledge those clubs that have shown that they were properly and efficiently managed, that provided a safe environment for young players to learn and enjoy their sport, and that had a high standard of equity and ethics towards all members.

-Clubs that have gained Sport England Clubmark status are therefore nationally recognised as being run in a safe, effective and child-friendly manner.
+Clubs that gained the Sport England Clubmark status are therefore nationally recognised as being run in a safe, effective and child-friendly manner.

-The Clubmark accreditation scheme is fully integrated with Safe Hands, the ECB’s welfare of young people in cricket policy.
+The Clubmark accreditation scheme was fully integrated with Safe Hands, the ECB’s welfare of young people in cricket policy.

 How is Clubmark status achieved?

 Clubs must meet minimum criteria in the following categories:

 - club management.

 Streatham & Marlborough CC was awarded Clubmark status in September 2009 which was reaccredited in November 2012, November 2015 and October 2018.
 During the summer and autumn of 2019, we underwent a full re-accreditation and passed with flying colours on all but one point which has now been resolved.
 We expect to be fully accredited once the ECB’s new version of Clubmark is rolled out (see above).

 As well as ensuring that the latest child protection standards are being met, each club that gains accreditation will:

 - be networked into local and national sports organisations that can provide further support to Clubmark clubs